snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

 * Download [repp_test.zip](assets/repp_test.zip) for testing.

-* Add sequence databases using existing plasmids from repositories (e.g., Addgene, iGEM, DNASU) and local collections.
+* (Optional) Add sequence databases using existing plasmids from repositories (e.g., Addgene, iGEM, DNASU).
+However, since it's getting increasingly popular to simply synthesize the fragments, this step can be skipped.

-  For repository sequence collections, the original `repp` author has assembled FASTA files that are available from their S3 bucket.
+  The original `repp` author has assembled FASTA files that are available from their S3 bucket.
 Run the following command to download and add them to the `repp` sequence database on your computer:

   ```bash
   # download repository FASTA files